Joseph McNeil: Civilian honors and legacy

-McNeil holds four honorary doctorates; a Doctor of Philosophy degree from his alma mater, North Carolina A&T State University in 1991; a Doctor of Laws degree from St. John's University in 1998; a Doctor of Humanities from the University of North Carolina at Wilmington in 2010; and a Doctor of Laws degree from Molloy College in 2015.
+McNeil held four honorary doctorates: a Doctor of Philosophy degree from his alma mater, North Carolina A&T State University in 1991; a Doctor of Laws degree from St. John's University in 1998; a Doctor of Humanities from the University of North Carolina at Wilmington in 2010; and a Doctor of Laws degree from Molloy College in 2015.

-In 2002, North Carolina A&T commissioned a statue to be sculpted honoring McNeil, along with the three other members of the A&T four; Franklin McCain, Ezell Blair Jr. (later known as Jibreel Khazan), and David Richmond.
+In 2002, North Carolina A&T commissioned a statue to be sculpted honoring McNeil, along with the three other members of the A&T four: Franklin McCain, Ezell Blair Jr. (later known as Jibreel Khazan), and David Richmond.
 In addition, the four men each have residence halls named for them on the university campus.
 In 2010, McNeil was the recipient of the James Smithson Bicentennial Medal from the Smithsonian Institution.

-Personal life
+Personal life and death

-McNeil is married to Ina McNeil (nee Brown).
-Brown, an accomplished Indigenous quilt maker, is of Lakota descent and the great-great granddaughter of Chief Sitting Bull.
+McNeil was married to Ina McNeil (née Brown), an accomplished Indigenous quilt maker of Lakota descent, and the great-great granddaughter of Chief Sitting Bull.
 The two met while he was stationed in South Dakota, while working with an organization that exposed discriminatory housing practices in the state.
-The two were married in 1967, and together have 5 children.
+The two were married in 1967, and together had five children.

+McNeil died of Parkinson's disease in Port Jefferson, New York, on September 4, 2025, at the age of 83.